AtomLinter/linter-eslint/README.md

 [![Dependency Status](https://david-dm.org/AtomLinter/linter-eslint.svg)](https://david-dm.org/AtomLinter/linter-eslint)

-This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [eslint](http://eslint.org).
+This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [eslint](http://eslint.org) versions 7 and below.
 It will be used with files that have the "JavaScript" syntax.

+**For linting in projects that use ESLint v8 and above, install [linter-eslint-node](https://atom.io/packages/linter-eslint-node).**

 ## Installation